sebgroup/react-examples/README.md

   - Example on handling global loaders and notifications
   - Example of a Wizard utlizing [SEB React components' Dynamic Forms](https://sebgroup.github.io/react-components/docs/dynamic-forms) and [React.Context](https://reactjs.org/docs/context.html).

+## Please create issues with suggestions of examples you would like to see

+# Clone it and run it locally to use as a playground

 ### `npm start`

 Runs the app in the development mode.<br />